bio-datascience/BacSC/README.md

 For usage info, please refer to the tutorials in the respective directory.

-Raw and intermediate data objects can be downloaded on zenodo (TODO).
+Raw and intermediate data objects can be downloaded on [zenodo](https://zenodo.org/records/12189002).
 Simply download the `data` directory from there and move it into the BacSC directory.

 ## Installation